 However, it is an inner-pitch-first tent, which means the inner may get soaked or covered in snow before the flysheet can be tensioned.
 The interior living space is not generous, and the single porch is not ideal for cooking.
 Despite its strengths, the Terra Nova Voyager is not a genuine four-season tent.

-Read Alex’s full Terra Nova Voyager Review
+Read more: Alex’s full Terra Nova Voyager review

 How we test

 Alex tested these tents on a variety of short backpacking trips throughout the autumn and winter.
 Objectives varied from low-level camps to challenging winter summit sleeps in the full spectrum of weather, including blizzards.
+These reviews were originally published in the August 2024 issue of The Great Outdoors.

 How to choose the best 2 person tent for you